Eric Wilmot, Department Chair and Program Coordinator

 Email address: email@example.com

 This specialization will prepare you with 1,800 hours of practical experience and classroom training applicable to the dynamic autobody repair field.
-Your laboratory experience will range from spot repair, total wreck repair, and specialized paint jobs to estimating, rust repair, and frame straightening.
+Your laboratory experience will range from spot repair, total wreck repair, and specialized paint jobs to estimating, panel replacement, and frame straightening.

 Alfred State autobody repair graduates may enter directly into the technology management BBA degree program.
 Graduates who have credit for freshman composition, statistics, literature, history, and speech may complete the BBA program in two additional years; others may complete the BBA program in two-and-one-half years.